12 Absolute Best Things to Do in Arches National Park with Kids

 Landscape Arch – Arches National Park

-Navajo Arch and Partition Arch might look very close to Landscape Arch on the map, but the trail leading there is quite challenging.
-At first, we were not planning to go as far with kids, but it looked so close by that we decided to give it a go.
+Navajo Arch and Partition Arch might look close to Landscape Arch on the map, but getting there involves a more challenging trail.
+Initially, we hadn’t planned to go this far with our kids, but the arches looked so close that we gave it a try.

 Primitive Trail at Devils Garden in Arches NP